ayushjaipuriyar/leetcode-mcpserver/README.md

 The server requires a LeetCode session cookie and CSRF token for authentication.
 These can be provided either as command-line arguments (`--session` and `--csrf`) or as environment variables (`LEETCODE_SESSION` and `LEETCODE_CSRF`).

+CSRF required for submitting code
+Session just for authenticated routes

 ### Tools

 The server exposes the following tools: